 We recognise these are difficult times for everyone.
 The situation is rapidly changing and the Government and Suffolk County Council will provide further updates and guidance.
 On this page we will add any relevant updates and try to answer your questions about COVID-19 and what it means for your child's education.

-Department for Education guidance for the full opening: Special schools and other specialist settings (updated 14th January 2021)
+Department for Education Actions for schools (updated 6th April 2021)

 FAQ's for parents and carers (issue 5, January 2021 - from Inclusion and SEND services Suffolk)